reab5555/OCEAN-Movie-Recommender/README.md

 <img src="Diagrams/icon.webp" width="150" alt="alt text">

 # OCEAN-Movie-Recommender
-This algorithm is able to recommend movies based on the user's Big Five personality traits (OCEAN - Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism).
+This algorithm is able to recommend movies based on the user's Big Five personality traits.
+(OCEAN - Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism)

 ## Description
 This algorithm recommends to the user the movies that it thinks are the most suitable based on the user's personality traits according to the Big Five theory.